-3. HOW TO PROMOTE THE DEVELOPMENT OF GRAMMATICAL KNOWLEDGE FOR SPONTANEOUS COMMUNICATION should be the starting point towards the development of GKSC.
-This is because explicit knowledge is what makes it possible for learners to form correct sentences with target grammatical structures during practice.
-As learners continue using explicit knowledge to form new sentences over the course of practice, GKSC can gradually develop.
+3. HOW TO PROMOTE THE DEVELOPMENT OF GRAMMATICAL KNOWLEDGE FOR SPONTANEOUS COMMUNICATION gradually develop."

+This section will describe how language teachers can help learners develop GKSC in the classroom.
+It will explain that establishing explicit knowledge should be the starting point towards the development of GKSC.
+This is because explicit knowledge is what makes it possible for learners to form correct sentences with target grammatical structures during practice. learners continue using knowledge to form new sentences over the course of practice, GKSC can gradually develop.
 It should be noted, however, that explicit knowledge does not have much value for learners on its own, and that what can ultimately promote the development of GKSC is the practice that follows the initial establishment of explicit knowledge.
 This section will also discuss what forms of practice can promote the development of GKSC and how different forms of practice can contribute to this development.
 It will also explain that, in general, teachers can promote the development of GKSC by sequencing practice activities so that less attention is available for focus on target grammatical features as practice unfolds.